olinml2024/olinml2024.github.io/assignments/assignment01/assignment01.markdown

 holes that could consume your day.
 You can always revisit this later.**

 Before diving into the specifics of our first machine learning algorithm, let's examine some important ideas in machine learning.
-Why six big ideas?
-If Rob Martello has taught us anything, it's that all good things come in sixes.

 ## Idea 1: Correlations for the Win?